bazelbuild/bazel/site/docs/skylark/language.md

 <!-- [TOC] -->

-The page is an overview of [Starlark](https://github.com/bazelbuild/starlark), formerly known as Skylark, the language used in Bazel.
+This page is an overview of [Starlark](https://github.com/bazelbuild/starlark), formerly known as Skylark, the language used in Bazel.
 For a complete list of functions and types, check [Starlark's API reference](lib/skylark-overview.html).